 For Social Security disability applicants, there is a mandatory 5 month waiting period after you have been approved.
 This means that once you’ve been approved, Social Security will not be making payments to you until 5 months have passed.
 This is usually evened out since most Social Security disability beneficiaries will not get their application approved until well after those first 5 months.
 But you will start receiving, or be owed, benefits on the 6th month once you have been approved.

 You can receive your back pay up to 60 days after your application is approved and the SSA decides if you qualify for disability benefits.
 This is typically paid as one lump-sum and will be directly deposited online into your bank account.

-If you were disabled long before you decided to apply, you can hire an attorney to help you challenge your established onset date, or EOD.
+If you were disabled long before you decided to apply for SSDI, you can hire an attorney to help you challenge your established onset date, or EOD.
 Your EOD is the date the Social Security administration thinks you became disabled, and is the date on which you applied for benefits.